dmauro/WeakArray/README.md

 Swift WeakArray
 ========
+**NOTE:**
+This project is pretty old at this point and will not compile with newer versions of Swift.
+It might be revisited, but for now this project is at a dead stand still.

 Version 0.3
 WeakArray offers a collection type that behaves like a Swift Array, but will not retain any of its objects.